Fashion Design Now: Circularity and Inclusivity

 About the Fashion Design Program

 Fashion Design is a creative form which merges self-expression with problem solving.
-Through creative investigation, a designer has the power to transform their ideas into innovative shapes and structures on the body that will solve the consumer’s needs whether it be emotional, physical or a social perspective.
-During the one-week session you will meet professionals from the industry, visit local design studios, sketch from live models, experiment with draping and the use of technology to create elements that will help build your portfolio.
-We will visit museums and luxury boutiques for inspiration and to understand how designers think.
-Lectures will discuss current practices of sustainability and the use of technology within the industry.
+Through creative investigation, a designer has the power to transform their ideas into innovative shapes and structures on the body that will solve the consumer’s needs while moving into a new circular economy.
+With a focus on responsible methods, this one-week session will introduce you to professionals from the industry and local design studios.
+Through sketching with live models, experimenting with draping and the use of technology to create zero waste design, we reimagine the fashion industry by recycling and challenging the status quo.
+We will visit museums and boutiques for inspiration and to understand how designers think.
+Lectures will discuss current practices of responsible design and the use of technology in the industry.
 Studio classes will focus on the creative process through research, illustration, draping and computer aided design for portfolio development.

 Studio as the Focus: The design studio is the heart of our program.
 Some afternoons will be spent in the studio translating your research into concepts of apparel design.
 Through experimentation, sketching, draping and using technology to develop innovative ideas you will start to develop elements that could be used in a fashion portfolio.
 Studio time involves group interaction and presentations along with one-on-one time with instructors.

 Technology as a Tool: Students will be introduced to Shima Seiki’s Apex computer knitwear design simulation as it applies to apparel design.
 As part of the portfolio building you will work with Adobe Photoshop and illustrator for print & inspiration development.